wacncontent/CustomizeTool/output/articles/cloud-services/cloud-services-configure-ssl-certificate.md

 Now that your deployment is up and running in Azure, you can connect to it using HTTPS.

-1. In the Management Portal, select your deployment, then click the link under **Site URL**.
+1. In the Azure Management Portal, select your deployment, then click the link under **Site URL**.

     ![Determine site URL][2]